mauho/PCP-Vertiefung-Python/README.md

 def squarer(next_coroutine):
     try:
         while True:
-            # receive value from other coroutine
+            # receive value from other coroutine or function
             number = (yield)
             square_number = number ** 2
             # send value to other coroutine